AP sources: Blitzer to get minority share of Guardians - WHIZ News

 Dolan hired New York investment bank Allen & Co. to help land a partner for his franchise, which has been plagued by poor attendance in recent seasons despite having a competitive team.

+The Dolan Family bought Cleveland’s franchise from Richard Jacobs in 1999 for $323 million.
+The team’s payroll has dropped significantly in the past few years, from $135 million in 2018 to $42 million on opening day this season.

-The Guardians are one of the majors’ youngest teams and an infusion of more capital could allow it to sign more of its younger players and be more active in free agency.
+The Guardians are one of the majors’ youngest teams, and an infusion of capital could allow the club to sign more of its younger players and be more aggressive in free agency.

-Before this season, Cleveland made long-term investments in several players, including All-Star third baseman José Ramírez, who signed a seven-year, $141 million contract.
+Before this season, which is the club’s first since changing its name from Indians to Guardians, Cleveland made long-term investments in several players, including All-Star third baseman José Ramírez, who signed a seven-year, $141 million contract.

 The Guardians are currently 31-27 and in second place in the AL Central.